seicq/HARBS/README.md

 </div>
 - recommended to instalar on fresh arch install but it will work otherwise

-- 👀these the config files for dwm desktop.
+- 👀these the config files for dwm desktop

-- 🔭clones the repo
+- 🔭clone the repo

 - just run the install.sh

 - sit back and relax

 - 💥 you got your beautiful dwm setup